benshimonz/V1/README.md

 - L1 appears below a relationship / path.
 The relationship / path may be wrapped by an '↛', an 'L' or an 'O'
 - L1 may appear before a quantifier
-- _per {et, et, ...}_ - a set, _S1_, of blue/logical/red entities
+- _per {et, et, ...}_ - a set, _S1_, of entity tags of blue/logical/red entities
 - L1 appear directly right of the leftmost member of _S1_
-- If →: directly right of the aggregator / R-combiner: a blue/logical/red entity (not a yellow/aggregated entity)
+- '→' is one or more (when following a quantifier) blue/logical/red entities
-- If _et_: _et_ is an entity tag of a blue/logical/red entity defined right of (but not directly right of) the aggregator / right of the R-combiner
+- _et_ is an entity tag of a blue/logical/red entity defined right of the aggregator

 - For each assignment combination to _S1_ entities: _{at}_ is an optional **aggregation tag** - equals to the number of concrete '→' / _et_ entities that satisfy the pattern.
 - An optional condition on the number of '→' / _et_ entities that satisfy the pattern - for each assignment combination to _S1_ entities, expressed by an equation (e.g. '> 30')